cs10/fa24/_staffers/Hannah_Chung.md

 role: Tutor
 email: hchung72@berkeley.edu
 website:
-photo: hannah_chung.jpg
+photo: Hannah_Chung.jpg
 ---
 Hello!
-I am a first year and I'm super excited to be part of the CS10 course staff!
+My name is Hannah and I am a sophomore studying Statistics.
+I've been a part of CS10 course staff since Spring 2024 and it has been a blast.
+I'm looking forward to bringing that same excitement to you this semester!
+In my free time, I enjoy hiking, reading, swimming, and playing with my foster kittens.
+Super excited to meet all of you!